 In 2004, Golden assumed the additional role of vice dean for the UNC School of Medicine, with responsibilities for the school’s research and educational programs, faculty development and academic affairs, and Area Health Education Centers.

 In July 2006, Golden became the ninth dean of the University of Wisconsin School of Medicine and Public Health and the University of Wisconsin-Madison vice chancellor for medical affairs.
 He now serves as chair of the board of UW Health, the university’s academic health system.
 He also holds an appointment as a professor in the Department of Psychiatry.

-- Received the 2003 Mood Disorders Research Award from the American College of Psychiatrists and the 1993 Eugene Hargrove Mental Health Research Award
+- Receiving the 2003 Mood Disorders Research Award from the American College of Psychiatrists

-- Was appointed as the inaugural Stuart Bondurant Distinguished Professor at the UNC at Chapel Hill
+- Appointment as the inaugural Stuart Bondurant Distinguished Professor at UNC at Chapel Hill